Best Checking Accounts for Minimizing Overdraft Fees

 OVERDRAFT FEE CAP: N/A

-Like the Discover account, the Axos Essential Checking account rates has some of the best overdraft protection because it charges no overdraft fee and also has no monthly maintenance fee and no minimum balance requirement.
+Like the Discover account, the Axos Essential Checking account has one of the best overdraft protection plans because it charges no overdraft fee and also has no monthly maintenance fee and no minimum balance requirement.

-The only thing that separates it from the Discover account is a $5 monthly fee for paper statements – something that wouldn’t be an issue if you plan to bank exclusively online.
+The only thing that separates it from the Discover account is a $5 monthly fee for paper statements, which is something that wouldn’t be an issue if you plan to bank exclusively online.

 Eastern Bank Premier Checking